-To qualify for the National Axe Throwing Championships players must qualify via four possible routes for NATC Round 1 to advance to the Final Round.
+To participate in the International Axe Throwing Championships players must qualify via four possible routes for IATC Round 1, compete in Round 1, and achieve a high enough score to advance to the Final Round.

-Qualification for National Axe Throwing Championship Round 1 is possible via four routes:
+Qualification for International Axe Throwing Championship Round 1 is possible via four routes:

 1. Winning a Regional Tournament

 2. Having an average of 70 or better in three non-concurrent axe throwing league seasons (The 70 Rule)